What's the problem you're having?

 If you use a “cloud music” service (e.g. Apple Music or iTunes Match) then you might be looking at music that’s “in the cloud”, not actually on your device.

-You can check this by looking in the Music app.
-The way it appears depends on the version of iOS you are using.
+You can check this by looking in the Music app:

 - If you see a “cloud download” icon, the track is still “in the cloud” and needs downloading — you can tap the icon to download it